Community Health Needs Assessment

-We are asking people experiencing homelessness what their healthcare needs and barriers are.
+In 2016, we asked people experiencing homelessness what their healthcare needs and barriers were.

-We are currently compiling and analyzing the data of over 120 surveys.
+We compiled and analyzed the data of over 120 surveys.

 Here is what we found.